neryaRez/CatCloud-ServerLess-App/README.md

 Focused on software development, AWS cloud infrastructure, and automation workflows.

-This project was built as part of a DevOps Student home assignment, with an emphasis on Infrastructure as Code, GitHub Actions CI/CD, least-privilege IAM, and OIDC-based authentication.
+This project was built as part of a DevOps Student home assignment, with an emphasis on Infrastructure as Code, secure AWS deployment, least-privilege IAM, and automated delivery workflows.